-Can you or your children fly while suffering from chicken pox?
+Can you or your children fly if you have Chicken Pox?

 Being struck with chicken pox just days before you’re booked to fly.
 It can easily happen, especially for those with young children.